 When reading an electrical exam question which describes minimum allowable installations, you will find key words and phrases such as: at least, no less than, and smallest allowable.
 These types of questions frequently appear in the master electrical exam and the journeyman electrical exam.
 Don’t be fooled.

-18 Articles You MUST Highlight If you are preparing the electrical exam, you should know that the exam is open book.
+Articles to highlight for your exam.
+If you are preparing the electrical exam, you should know that the exam is open book.
 Have you seen the size of the book?
-The 2014 NEC book is at least 910 pages long!
-We sell highlighted and indexed/tabbed book for those of you preparing for the master electrical exam and the […]
+The NEC book is over 900 pages long!
+We sell highlighted and indexed/tabbed book for those of you preparing for the master electrical exam and […]

 With the 2011 Texas exam coming to end, we prepare to understand and review the 2014 NEC® and code changes.
 If you didn’t take the 2011 exam don’t worry, the exam is not vastly different….yet.
 It typically evolves over time in about (just an estimate here) 6 months.
 The exam from 2011 and the exam […]